Frequently Asked Questions

 What kinds of math activities do you offer?

 We offer a variety of hands-on, standards-based activities for grades K-5.
 All activities address key concepts that are developmentally appropriate for each grade and align with standards that enrich any math curriculum.
-We zero in on mathematical concepts that many kids struggle with including multiplication, division and fractions.
+We zero in on mathematical operations and concepts that many kids struggle with including multiplication, division and fractions.

 Why is a hands-on approach to math important?

-Experiencing math through play activates parts of the brain that enable kids to solidify math concepts that they don’t always understand simply by doing worksheets.
+Experiencing math through play activates parts of the brain that enable students to solidify math concepts that they don’t always understand simply by doing worksheets.
 We start with the fun and roll in the math to help kids deepen their understanding and appreciation for math.
 This reduces anxiety and encourages life-long math exploration.

-Will this count towards professional development hours?
+Will this count towards my professional development requirement?

 It depends on your school district.
 We are more than happy to provide documentation of your attendance at any of our trainings.